 These are products that work very well and receive lots of excellent reviews from dog owners.
 Every dog has a unique chemistry and your location is also unique so there may be times when the healthy products don’t work as well as they should and you may be forced to use a product containing insecticides.
 Each one differs in how it works and how your dog may react to it.
 Two products that seem to help in many cases are Frontline Plus (for high infestation areas) and Advantage Multi.

-Safe Flea Shampoo for Pomeranians
+Safe Flea Shampoos for Pomeranians

-The safest Flea and Tick shampoos to use on your Pomeranian dog are always marked safe for cats and kittens:
+The safest flea and tick shampoos to use on your Pomeranian dog are always marked safe for cats and kittens: